shortstheory/dtn-unetstack/README.md

     // FIXME: How do we know whether a DatagramReq has come from Router or from RL?
-    // If it has come from Router, it will not have the PDU information, but from RL it will have Message processRequest(Message msg) {
+    // If it has come from Router, it will not have the PDU information, but from RL it will have
+    // So maybe we discriminate on the basis of sender?
+    Message processRequest(Message msg) {
         switch (msg) {
         case DatagramReq: